October 19 in Yankee History

 Players Who Have Died This Day

-• Each of the two Yankee players who have died on October 19 served with distinction on the starting staff in two different eras.
+• Each of the three Yankee players who have died on October 19 served with distinction on the starting staff in two different eras.
 Righty George Pipgras (1986) appeared in 274 games (170 starts) debuting with the 1923-1924 and 1927-1933 Yankee teams, to a fine 93-64-11 record.
 Those career numbers advanced to 102-72-12 after a 1933-1935 tour with the Red Sox.
-And righthander Atley Donald (1992), who hit lefty, threw all of his 153 career games (115 starts) with New York from 1938-1945.
+Righthander Atley Donald (1992), who hit lefty, threw all of his 153 career games (115 starts) with New York from 1938-1945.
 He won 65, lost 33, and saved one.
+Lefty throwing, switch hitting Fritz Peterson (2023) was a major rotation cog on mostly poor Yankee teams from 1966-1974, and he posted a 109-106 record with one save in 288 games, 265 of them starts.
+Traded to Cleveland in 1974 for, sadly, off-the-field reasons, he pitched there into 1976, a year he threw for Texas as well, This brought his overall mark to 133-131 with one save, in 355 games, 330 of them starts.
+A guy who debuted with New York, Fritz was a canny agent, front office adviser, and writer about the game during his long post-pitching years.

-• Two righthanded pitchers lead the list of noteworthy nonYankee players who have died on October 19; two position players complete it.
+• Two righthanded pitchers lead the list of noteworthy nonYankee players who have died on October 19; two position players follow, and another righty finishes it.
 Bill Steele (1949) won 37, lost 43, and saved seven games from 1910 through 1914 pitching mostly with the Cardinals, with one year with the Dodgers; and Hugh Mulcahy (2001) posted most of his 1935-1947, 45-89-9 mark with the Phillies.
 Outfielder Hugh Duffy (1954) hit most of his 106 home runs with 1,302 rbi’s from 1888-1906 with the Beaneaters; and catcher Grover Hartley (1964) played six years with the Giants, three with the Browns, and two each with the Terrapins and the Indians, among others, from 1911-1934, hitting three homers and driving in 144 tallies in that time.
+Righthander Pete Ladd (2023) pitched to a 17-23 record with 39 saves in 205 games (just one start) for the 1979 Astros, the 1982-1985 Brewers, and the 1986 Mariners.

 •